 B3 is set to 1 when STA switches from TIM mode to non-TIM mode

 B4 is set to 1 when STA switches from non-TIM mode to TIM mode

+B5 is set to 1 when the Group Address field is present.
+[13/328r0]

-B5 – B7 are reserved.
+B6 – B7 are reserved.

 Wakeup Interval: New wakeup interval (in the unit of BI) of STA

+Multicast Listen Interval: This field indicates how often the STA listens to the DTIM Beacon for group addressed BUs.
+The value is the units of DTIM interval.
+If Group Address Present bit is set to 1, “Wakeup Interval/Multicast Listen Interval” field is filled with the value of Multicast Listen Interval.
+[13/328r0]

 Peer STA Address: MAC Address of peer STA for STA-to-STA communication

 Service Type: New Service Type of STA

+Group Address: The group MAC address of the STA.
+[13/328r0]

 4.4.3.1.6 AID Response element